I probably have some pics somewhere but I doubt it. I will look around.

 Niko’s Gyro’s (RIP Unknown) – Oakland – Weirdest place ever, it was never open during normal business hours.
 Very strange.
 Like Brigadoon.
 Great Gyros.
 I think they re-opened somewhere else.

 Penguini’s (RIP Unknown) – Friendship – Upscale Dining for Young Hipster’s.
+It was very gay.
 The Penguin, like the Owl is a gay symbol.
 They just are.
 Don’t question it, you sexy brute.
 I vaguely remember it.
 May have closed in the 1980’s.

 Conflict Kitchen (May 31, 2017) Good Riddance.
 Pompous, holier-than-thou hatred of America was its prime feature.